tbazzan/floodisi/README.md

 # FLOODISI - Flood Detection Integrating Spectral Water Indices

-A new and robust approach to open water mapping.
+A new approach to open-water mapping

 ## Overview: